filakhtov/gentoo-use-docs/net-misc/curl.md

 Pass the `--with-metalink` option to the configure script.
 Enable a Metalink support - an extensible metadata format for downloading files that provides file verification, data corruption recovery and alternate download sources.

 It is safe to disable this flag unless there is a need to download files using Metalinks via cURL.

+### nghttp3
+Pass the `--with-nghttp3` and `--with-ngtcp2` options to the configure script.
+Enable support for the QUIC protocol using the `ngtcp2` library to implement the HTTP/3 protocol on top of it using the `nghttp3` library and enable the `--http3` runtime option to access this feature.

+This flag should normally be disabled, because HTTP/3 support is considered experimental at this stage.

+### progress-meter
+Pass the `--enable-progress-meter` option to the configure script.
+Enable progress meter that shows how transfer (either upload or download) is progressing, including the current transfer speed, elapsed time and estimated time to completion.

+It is safe to disable the flag if there is no need to monitor transfer progress with cURL.

+### quiche
+Pass the `--with-quiche` option to the configure script.
+Use the `quiche` library to enable support for the HTTP/3 protocol on top of the QUIC protocol and enable the `--http3` runtime option to access this feature.

+This flag should normally be disabled, because HTTP/3 support is considered experimental at this stage.

 ### rtmp
 Pass the `--with-librtmp` option to the configure script.
 Provide support for an RTMP protocol using an `rtmp://` scheme and allow to download stream media.